-As disclosed in Note 8, a number of sites are nearing completion and therefore resulting in the crystallisation of a number of the major costs and in the better determination of the financing required to complete the respective sites.
+As disclosed in Note 8 other sites are nearing completion resulting in the crystallisation of a number of the major costs and better determination of the financing required to complete the respective sites.
 The Company has secured financing for the project based on initial estimates.
-Variations for various sites, including additional number of units, has necessitated an increased spend which has been approved by the Board.
+Significant variations for various sites, including additional number of units constructed compared to original plans, has necessitated an increased spend which has been approved by the Board.
 Management is currently pursuing options for the additional required financing.
-Note 15 explains the current financing arrangements and plans to obtain additional financing in the coming months.
+Note 8 and 15 explain the current financing arrangements and related plans to bridge approximately €60 million in the coming months to cover capital expenditure and working capital requirements.

-As the directors have described in the accounting policies, estimating future cash flows requires the application of significant judgement, especially during the current phase during which the Company is exploring ways to optimise revenue overruns and increased costs (including further projected costs) relating to more units developed compared to original plans.
-We also reviewed the discount rate applied by reference to the overall cost of capital for the company.
+As the directors have described in the accounting policies, estimating future cash flows requires the application of significant judgement, especially during the current phase during which the Company is exploring ways to optimise returns in view of the incomplete phase of a number of sites, including the increased number of units.